Want to know about the MMC? Well, here’s the low down in ten…

 9. How good do I have to be to go climbing?

 While we welcome beginners, you must already know how to belay safely and have good rope practice.
 If you have never climbed before, why not try it out at one of the weekend courses at either Westway or the Castle?
 That way, you’ll know whether you’ll enjoy it or not!
 Then we suggest a course is a good way to get started.
-For anyone with prior experience, our usual preference is to meet you at a climbing wall before a meet – currently this is restricted to the outdoors when in Tier 3 and bellow.
-We will post ‘New Members Meets’ on our Facebook Events page and Website when we are able to do so again.
+For anyone with prior experience, our usual preference is to meet you at a climbing wall before a meet.
+We will post ‘New Members Meets’ on our Facebook Events page and Website in the run up to the event.
 Please get in touch with email@example.com if you are interested.

 10. Are there any regular London get togethers?

 The MMC holds social events roughly quarterly, to get together and so that prospective new members can come along and check us out!
-These are advertised by email and to the Facebook group, so join the email list via Marie (Membership Secretary) or our Facebook page to see the invites.
-Currently, we will only be holding these outdoors when out of lockdown (and if we’re back in Tiers, in Tier 3 and below) and kindly expect attendees to have some outdoor equipment (i.e. weather relevant walking gear, top rope climbing gear).
+These are advertised by email and to the Facebook group, so join the email list via Marie (Membership Secretary).
+We kindly expect attendees to have some of the standard but relevant outdoor equipment (i.e. weather relevant walking gear, climbing harness and shoes).

 If all this sounds good and you’d like to find out more, then please feel free to contact Marie at firstname.lastname@example.org.